CP-TSAI/perception-pr2/WRITEUP.md

  What this means is that all points who have a distance larger than `0.5` standard deviation of the mean distance to the query point will be marked as outliers and removed.
 - After this, I downsample the resulting point cloud using a **voxel grid filter**.
 The bigger the leaf size the less information is retained.
-As explained by udacity, a voxel grid filter allows you to downsample the data by taking a spatial average of the points in the cloud confined by each voxel.
+As explained by Udacity's lectures, a voxel grid filter allows you to downsample the data by taking a spatial average of the points in the cloud confined by each voxel.
 You can adjust the sampling size by setting the voxel size along each dimension.
 The set of points which lie within the bounds of a voxel are assigned to that voxel and statistically combined into one output point.
-- After this, I get only the information in our region of interest by performing a passthrough filter in all three axes.
+- After this, I get only the information in our region of interest by performing a **pass-through filter** in all three axes.
-The Pass Through Filter allows you to crop any given 3D point cloud by specifying an axis with cut-off values along that axis.
+The pass-through filter allows you to crop any given 3D point cloud by specifying an axis with cut-off values along that axis.
 ```python
 ''' This pipeline performs three pass through filter in each cartesian axis '''
 def get_region_of_interest(cloud):